cjus/qcypher/README.md

 }
 ```

-View the jasmine-node tests for other examples.
+View the tests in the project’s spec folder for other examples.

 ## Transactions